Burst Water Main in Southampton is No Laughing Matter

-Any sign or smell of dampness in the house, or mould on walls, under carpets, and inside cupboards may often be caused by condensation, but if you are confident your house is well-ventilated and condensation is not the cause, then you may have a leaky pipe that needs to be investigated.
+Any sign or smell of dampness in the house, or mold on walls, under carpets, and inside cupboards may often be caused by condensation, but if you are confident your house is well-ventilated and condensation is not the cause, then you may have a leaky pipe that needs to be investigated.

 If you see dampness or a bulge in the ceiling, you may have a burst water pipe.
 Don’t try to release the water yourself as it could bring down the ceiling and cause a lot of extra damage.
-Call in Pro Blocked Drains who can advise you what to do and help you resolve the problem with minimum disruption.
+Call in Pro Blocked Drains who can advise you on what to do and help you resolve the problem with minimum disruption.

 If you notice any problem with your mains water system, the fastest and most cost-effective way to solve it is to contact Pro Blocked Drains.

 With over 20 years of experience in providing drainage solutions and 24/7 support, this local Southampton family firm will give you peace of mind, an accurate diagnosis, and excellent customer service.

 How to Deal With a Burst Water Main in Southampton